planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### NATURE

-*	Default pool for social tasks
-*	Default pool for attacks

 Force of personality and discerning the hearts of others.
 This pool is used for social feats and melee combat, both expressions of the fire burning within.
 The Descriptor is how they interact with the world.

 **<u>Example Descriptors:</u>** *Icy smile, a raincloud with legs, still water deep currents, friendly and gregarious, grossly incandescent, etc.*

+{: .highlight }
+>-	Default pool for social tasks
+>-	Default pool for attacks

 <center>
 <strong>NATURE Descriptor Seeds</strong>